0Chris-M/Scripts/README.md

 # SCRIPTS

-A collection of scripts i've developed to assist with SOC Analyst role (Incident Response, Investigations, general Alert Triage, and Securing Environments)
+A collection of scripts i've developed to assist with SOC Analyst role
+<br>(Incident Response, Investigations, general Alert Triage, as well as Auditing and Securing Environments)

 Feel free to message me or open issues if you have any questions.

-Go forth and protect, my fellow Analysts/Admins =D
+Go forth and defend, my fellow Analysts.
+<br>“The sword of destiny has two edges.
+You are one of them.” ― Andrzej Sapkowski, 'The Witcher'.

 ### Main Folder